cryogenics1/BLESuite/README.md

 The following are requirements in order to use BLESuite:

 You can mostly use pip to install all of it.
-I still need to do a better TODO xD

 * libbluetooth-dev
 * libpython-dev
-* python-sphinx
 * gevent
 * Scapy
 * pycrypto
 * pyshark
 * prettytable
-* sphinx_rtd_theme

 After installing libbluetooth-dev, libpython-dev, and python-sphinx, run the following to install the remaining Python dependencies: